AlexxBenny/Merlin/docs/email-analysis-report.md

 ## Executive Summary

-Email capability is now **architecturally present** and safety-conscious, but not fully production-operational yet.
-The new email flow is implemented across provider, skills, bridge, API, and dashboard layers, including draft review and guarded send semantics.
-However, startup dependency wiring currently causes email skills to be skipped when provider setup is unavailable, which keeps the feature in **partial readiness**.
+Email capability is now **fully operational** and safety-conscious.
+The email flow is implemented across provider, skills, bridge, API, and dashboard layers, including draft review and guarded send semantics.
+Email skills load reliably at startup, the LLM compiler produces correct email plans via few-shot examples, and the skill discovery scorer handles plural/singular query variations.
+This feature is at **production readiness**.

 At platform level, MERLIN remains strong in deterministic execution, guard-based supervision, and world-state/event modeling.
 The biggest next improvements are operational hardening, integration robustness, and plugin ecosystem maturity.